nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `list [n/GROUP_NAME]`

+Example:
+* `list n/Primary School` to list persons in the `Primary School` group
+* `list` to list all persons in FriendDex

 ### Setting meeting goal: `set-goal`

 Format: `set-goal INDEX f/FREQUENCY`

+* Sets a goal to achieve an ideal frequency for meeting a contact
-* Sets reminder for meeting someone based on the frequency given and the latest meeting the user had with that person.
+* FriendDex will give reminders based on the frequency specified and the latest meeting the user had with that person.
 * Accepts the following as FREQUENCY: weekly (`w`, `week`, `weekly`), monthly (`m`, `month`, `monthly`), yearly (`y`, `year`, `yearly`), and none (`n`, `none`).

 Example:
-* `set-goal 1 f/week`
+* `set-goal 1 f/w`, `set-goal 1 f/week` and `set-goal 1 f/weekly` will do the same thing by setting the goal to meet the person at index 1 every week.
+* `set-goal 1 f/n` and `set-goal 1 f/none` will remove the goal set with the person at the specified index.

 ### Subtracting debt: `subtract-debt`